 Coronavirus (COVID-19) Information for Patients

 You’re likely aware of the public health concerns due to the outbreak of coronavirus disease or COVID-19 (coronavirus).
 COVID-19 is a newly identified respiratory virus that can spread easily.
 COVID-19 infection may appear two to 14 days after exposure and can include fever, cough, and shortness of breath or difficulty breathing.
-We’re monitoring this ever changing situation, and will continue to operate at normal hours to evaluate and treat patients.

 Anyone who needs care for a minor illness or injury should feel safe seeking treatment at our urgent care clinics.
 Anyone who has symptoms similar to COVID-19 (cough, fever, shortness of breath) or the flu are asked to go to the Franklin clinic or Brentwood clinic for testing.
 Patients who are not experiencing respiratory or flu symptoms are asked to go to the Berry Farms clinic to prevent the spread of viral illness.

-The ongoing safety of our patients, staff and communities will remain our primary focus.
 In the meantime, learn how to protect yourself below.

 Ways to protect yourself and prevent the spread of viruses – including COVID-19 (Novel Coronavirus)